Undergraduate Deans Office

 Undergraduate Deans support and advise students on all issues that may impact academic success -- balancing social activity, illness, inability to complete a course, relations with faculty, etc. They also help students navigate Dartmouth academic policies and procedures.
 Ultimately, the role of the Undergraduate Deans Office in the academic development of students is to help them to function independently -- to be able to locate resources, to access information and to act in their own interests.

 The Academic Skills Center helps students improve their ability to do well academically through 1) learning strategies (memory improvement, reading, note-taking, exam preparation, stress management) and 2) pre-major academic advising (D-plan, course selection).
 Individual tutors and study groups are also available.

-The Career Services Office (located at 63 South Main Street, on the 2nd floor of the Bank of America building) supports and assists students in considering and preparing for their postgraduate careers.
+The Center for Professional Development (located at 63 South Main Street, on the 2nd floor of the Bank of America building) supports and assists students in considering and preparing for their postgraduate careers.
 Students are provided with important resources in career exploration, internship opportunities, job search strategies and writing resumes.

 The Health Professions Program offers students (first-year through alum) walk-in hours, appointments and programs designed to help them navigate the many facets of a pre-health journey.
 Our staff helps students learn the requirements of the pre-health curriculum at Dartmouth, and assists them in designing their D-Plan and maximizing opportunities that help them discover, and then prepare to achieve, their unique personal and academic goals.

 For students who choose to apply to medical school, the Health Professions Program staff offers comprehensive guidance for all the steps of the application process.